calemolech/nd00333_project_2/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here
+# Project 2: Operationalizing Machine Learning

 *TODO:* Write an overview to your project.